 Tip #2: Avoid calling a juror’s integrity into question.
 Another way counsel can offend a juror is to question the veracity of a juror’s response.
 In another example, counsel, in an attempt to close a juror out on cause, framed his question on the fly, resulting in all 65 jurors, as well as the attorneys and female judge, gasping.
 It turns out the juror he was speaking with was a young male who knew one of the other jurors on the panel (he went to school with her son).
 In the attorney’s attempt to secure a response that would rise to the level of a cause challenge, he did two things horribly wrong: 1) he called the male juror’s integrity into question; and 2) he offended the Mother.
 On his third attempt to secure a response to support a cause challenge, the attorney asked Mr. Male Juror if he would feel he might have difficulty expressing his opinions with an authority figure like Mrs. Mom if she were on the jury.
 Mr. Male Juror responded, “Not at all.
 I make my own decisions.”
 Counsel responded with mistake #1, “Really?
 You were just a kid a few years ago….”
 Not skipping a beat, he continued into mistake #2, “…and besides she is soooo much older than you.”
 The entire room gasped with utter surprise at what he had said.
 The female juror was surprisingly a good sport about the age comment, but the impression was made.
 It’s a cardinal rule – never comment on a woman’s age or weight – but this is what happens when you aren’t paying attention and begin crafting questions on the fly.
 Instead, make a list of the things people find offensive or embarrassing if they are discussed in public – put those topics on the “do not mention/discuss list.”
-For this reason, and a variety of others, practicing voir dire is a prudent strategy.
-You can assemble an informal panel of staff members or you can conduct a voir dire focus group.
+For this reason, and a variety of others, practicing voir dire is a prudent strategy, whether by assembling an informal panel of staff members or conducting a voir dire focus group.
 Practice makes perfect.